For working professionals

 218. XML Tutorial

-Socket programming C++ is the cornerstone for network connection, allowing devices to effectively transmit and receive data.
+Socket programming in C++ is the cornerstone for network connection, allowing devices to effectively transmit and receive data.
 It works on a client-server basis, with one node acting as a server and listening for connection requests, while the other nodes act as clients and initiate connections.
 Applications can interact, exchange data, and provide smooth connections between devices using socket programming via local area networks (LANs) or wide area networks (WANs).

 Socket programming, at its basics, comprises the usage of sockets, which serve as endpoints for communication between nodes.
 A socket serves as a virtual communication channel, allowing data to be exchanged between a client and a server.
 Applications can use sockets to create connections, send and receive data, and interact effectively over networks.
 Developers may use socket programming to create network-enabled applications ranging from simple client-server models to more complicated systems.